khorbushko/khorbushko.github.io/_posts/2020-11-20-slider-component.md

 var thikness: CGFloat = 4
 {% endhighlight %}

-and to calculate position of `thumb` we need to define one more property - trackPercentage, this one should be `@State` - because we would like to store this value over view updates
+and to calculate position of `thumb` we need to define one more property - `percentage`, this one should be `@State` - because we would like to store this value over view updates

 {% highlight swift %}

-@State private var trackPercentage: Float = 0
+@Binding var percentage: Float
 {% endhighlight %}

 Also few moments that need to be done - this is size of components and position of components: